abdimohamud/web-Sprint-Challenge-User-Interface-and-Git/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+Semantic html is code that helps the computer know what you are trying to do and also helps other people looking at your code.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.
+ (.display: block;) means that the element is displayed as a block, as paragraphs and headers have always been.
+A block has some whitespace above and below it and tolerates no HTML elements next to it. (display:inline) means that the element is displayed inline, inside the current block on the same line

-3. What are the 4 areas of the box model?
+3. What are the 4 areas of the box model? content, padding, border, margin

-4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+4. While using flexbox, what axis does the following property work on: ```align-items: center```? the vertical axis(cross)

 5. Explain why git is valuable to a team of developers.
+Git is valueable because the team can make branches of their changes of a single line of code and able to fork and duplicate instead of actually manipulating the code at one time.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.